 Belding is a somewhat small city located in the state of Michigan.
 With a population of 5,769 people and four constituent neighborhoods, Belding is the 179th largest community in Michigan.
-Belding has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Belding was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belding is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belding is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Belding who work in office and administrative support (16.45%), sales jobs (13.42%), and personal care services (5.96%).
+Unlike some cities, Belding isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Belding are a mix of both white- and blue-collar jobs.
+Overall, Belding is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Belding who work in office and administrative support (16.05%), food service (14.11%), and sales jobs (12.34%).

-The per capita income in Belding in 2010 was $17,210, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $68,840 for a family of four.
+The per capita income in Belding in 2010 was $17,158, which is low income relative to Michigan and the nation.
+This equates to an annual income of $68,632 for a family of four.

 The most common language spoken in Belding is English.
 Other important languages spoken here include Spanish and West Germanic languages.